Albert R. Behnke: Naval career

+In 1942 Behnke made the first proposal for operational saturation diving and its economic benefit pertaining to work in caissons and pressurized tunnels.

 When the people of Occupied Germany were suffering from starvation, Behnke focused his attention to increasing their food ration.

 Behnke remained at NMRI until 1950 when he was transferred to his final assignment at the Naval Radiological Defense Laboratory (NRDL) at the San Francisco Naval Shipyard.
 His work on physical fitness and body habitus continued in projects surrounding radiological shelters and decontamination.

 In 1950, Behnke earned the Navy and Marine Corps Medal "for saving the life of a civilian skin diver who surfaced too quickly off Monterey.
 Behnke, then a Navy captain, spent two days in a decompression chamber with the man."

 Upon retiring from the Navy in 1959, Behnke turned over command of the NRDL to Captain Harry S. Etter.

 Civilian career

 Upon his retirement from the Navy in 1959, Behnke became a professor of preventive medicine at the University of California and Director of the Institute of Applied Biology, Presbyterian Medical Center, San Francisco, California.

 Behnke served on the first Board of Advisors for the National Association of Underwater Instructors and taught medical aspects of diving at their first Instructor Candidate Course that started on August 26, 1960, in Houston, TX.

 The bends prevention and safety program for crews working in underground caissons to build the Bay Area Rapid Transit system was designed by Behnke in 1964.

 Behnke with several other researchers founded the Undersea Medical Society (now the Undersea and Hyperbaric Medical Society) in 1967.

 The term "oxygen window" was first used by Behnke in 1967.
 Behnke refers to early work by Momsen on "partial pressure vacancy" (PPV) where he used partial pressures of O2 and He as high as 2-3 ATA to create a maximal PPV.
 Behnke then goes on to describe "isobaric inert gas transport" or "inherent unsaturation" as termed by LeMessurier and Hills, and separately by Hills, who made their independent observations at the same time.
 Van Liew et al. also made a similar observation that they did not name at the time.
 The clinical significance of their work was later shown by Sass.

 In 1975, Behnke was involved with experiments on cosmic particle radiation for the Apollo program.